 Description

-INTERIOR: the operations room is entered from the porch through a four-panel door at the southern end of the west elevation; it is likely that the top two panels were originally glazed.
-The room is empty, the brickwork of the north, west and east walls has been painted and the southern wall has a timber lining.
-The soffit of the hipped roof is clad in timber-painted boards and the tie-beams of the two roof trusses are exposed.
-The locking room is entered by a framed ledged and braced door and is devoid of any fittings.
-A blocked rectangular recess at floor level in the north wall indicates where the point rods and signal cables passed out of the locking room.
-The ends of the three cantilevered timber beams that support the landing pass through the west wall and project into the room.
+The operations room is accessed through a four-panel door, likely originally glazed at the top two panels, from the porch.
+The room’s brick walls are painted and the southern wall is timber-lined.
+The timber soffit of the hipped roof is clad in painted boards and the exposed tie-beams of the roof trusses are visible.
+The locking room has a framed ledged and braced door and is devoid of any fittings.
+A blocked rectangular recess at floor level in the north wall shows where point rods and signal cables exited the room.
+The ends of three cantilevered timber beams that support the landing pass through the west wall and project into the room.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.